-In this blog, we review recent data quality issues on Mechanical Turk and report the results of a study we conducted to investigate the problem.
+In this blog, we review recent concerns about bots, along with general data quality issues, on Mechanical Turk and report the results of a study we conducted to investigate the problem.

 People who have closely followed the academic conversation about this issue may jump straight to our study and results (though we think the background provides useful context for all readers).
 For those less informed about the problem, we begin with an overview of recent data quality issues on MTurk.